 AP Photo/Michael Conroy

-From time to time, some gun control supporter will start off by saying something like, “I support the Second Amendment, but…”
+From time to time, a gun control supporter starts by saying something like, “I support the Second Amendment, but…”

 A revised Second Amendment could spell out the relationship between public safety and private rights in more detail.
 It could give clear safeguards for people with no history of legal trouble or mental instability to continue to own guns while giving more authority to the government to guarantee that only people unlikely to misuse guns would have them.
 The precise details would have to be worked out through negotiations, but the general approach — rights for safe users, prohibitions or heavy regulations for others — could work.